JerilynFranz/python-env-bootstrap/README.rst

 with the appropriate path to the script.

+It has sensible defaults for virtual environment location, module versions, and other settings but you can customize them by modifying the constants at the top of the script.

+It has the following command-line options:
+- `-h, --help` : Show help message and exit.
+- `--yes, -y` : Automatically confirm and proceed without prompting.
+- `--debug` : Enable debug output.
+- `--no-debug` : Disable debug output.
+- `-q, --quiet` : Suppress non-error output.
+- `-v, --verbose` : Enable verbose output (default).

 That's it.
 That's everything.

 The copy of the script here is configured to install `tox <https://tox.wiki/en/latest/>`_